DanHanson82/python-aws-test-dump/README.md

 Take a look at the tests in the project to get an idea how to use for testing.
 This isn't meant to be a backup tool and won't handle large amounts of data.

+Currently, this has only been testing with python 2.7 but looking to add python 3 support in the near future.
+Looking to add S3 dump and restore as well.

+## Installation

+`pip install aws_test_dump`

 ## Usage

 ### dynamo schema